m-s-sat/m-s-sat/ReadMe.md

 # 💫 About Me:
-I'm Mrinal Satyarthi, passionate about DevOps and full-stack web development.
-I enjoy building efficient, scalable solutions and am eager to contribute to cloud automation and software industries.
-Constantly learning, I aim to solve real-world challenges and grow as a skilled developer while delivering innovative and reliable technology solutions.
+I'm Mrinal Satyarthi.
+I have a keen interest in DevOps and full-stack web development. <br>I'm excited to work in the field of cloud automation industry as well as the software industry.<br>

 ## 🌐 Socials: